ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 customers consider customer service as important as price, The Journal noted.

+My six 'sense'.
 There are only three things the optical industry can offer the prescription eyewear consumer, SERVICE, QUALITY and PRICE.
 But most latter-years dispensaries currently ever offer ONLY TWO of these, simultaneously.
-Why can’t we offer SERVICE, i.e., HANDS-ON HANDCRAFTED 3-DIMENSION DISPENSING, QUALITY PRODUCTS, and FAIR PRICING, all three, simultaneously, like we used to?
-This will leave the online merchants with only their cheaper prices and no fitting skills for that segment of the market, but will leave the remaining market (we’re talking mostly about full-time, prescription-wearing consumers, not those looking for plano sunwear or readers) to Eye Care Professionals.
-A big challenge now is that the industry has devolved to the point of being extremely short on Multi-Dimensional Dispensing skills.
+Why can’t we offer SERVICE, i.e., 1) HANDS-ON THREE DIMENSION DISPENSING, 2) QUALITY PRODUCTS, and 3) FAIR PRICING, all three simultaneously, like we used to do?
+This leaves the online providers with only their cheaper prices with no custom fitting skills for that segment of the market, and leave the remaining market (we’re talking mostly about full-time-wear prescription-wearing consumers, not those looking for plano sunwear or readers) to Eyewear Professionals.
+A big challenge now, is that the industry has devolved to the point of being extremely short on Multi-Dimensional Dispensing Technicians.

 The majority of prescription eyewear consumers relates to and seeks customized Discovery, Design, Delivery, and Quality Products IF and WHEN these are available.
 What created the online merchant-sellers is that Multi-Dimensional Dispensing skills are more the exception than the rule.
-We have served consumers in recent years that were literally shocked to experience a tactile, hands-on, touch and feel frame fitting, having never seen nor experienced such service.
-Sad!
+We have personally served consumers in recent years that were literally shocked to experience a tactile, hands-on, touch and feel, handcrafted frame fitting, having never seen nor experienced such service.
+Sad! -- See GlassesOnlineWarning.com.

 From another Optician: